 Population(s) Served: Illinois residents aged eighteen or older.
 Individuals with developmental disabilities, dually diagnosed DD/MI with the DD diagnoses being the primary diagnoses.

-Setting: Residential – Reside at home with their families or individual or shared settings in an apartment, condo, townhome, or mobile home.
-These settings are defined by DHS as independently controlled sites and are not owned or leased by the agency providing services.
+Setting: Residential – ICILA is a living arrangement where individuals reside at home with their families or individual or shared settings in an apartment, condo, townhome, or mobile home.
+These settings are defined by DHS as independently controlled sites and are not owned by the agency providing services.